ShebMichel/qgis-logger/README.md

 # qgis-logger
-QGIS plugin that is used to estimate VS/VP from while logging.
+QGIS plugin that is used to estimate VS/VP from log data.